 The „golden road“ to open access

-Helmholtz scientists are active as founders, editors and reviewers of open access journals and are supported by the Helmholtz Open Science Coordination Office.
+Helmholtz scientists are active as founders, editors and reviewers of open access journals and are supported by the Helmholtz Open Science Office.
 Furthermore, many centres support open access journals through institutional memberships and Helmholtz Centres play an active role in the pioneering „Sponsoring Consortium for Open Access Publishing in Particle Physics (SCOAP³)“.
 The publication of peer reviewed research data is strongly promoted e. g. by the innovative journal „Earth System Science Data (ESSD)“, which is supported by Helmholtz scientists.

 Open access to research data